Neighborhoods and districts of San Antonio: North Central

 North Central is home to many small municipalities landlocked within the city of San Antonio.
 Some of these cities are the San Antonio CO-OP district, Castle Hills, Dellview, Hill Country Village, Hollywood Park, and Shavano Park.
 The area also includes the upscale neighborhoods of Elm Creek, Inwood and Rogers Ranch, as well as the upper-middle-class neighborhoods of Deerfield, Churchill Estates, Hunter's Creek, Oak Meadow, and Summerfield.

 Far North Central

-Far North Central is home to many of San Antonio's most luxurious homes.
-Such upscale master-planned communities in this area include Scenic Oaks, Sonterra, Canyon Springs, Encino Park, and Stone Oak.
+Far North Central is home to many of San Antonio's luxurious homes.
+Such upscale communities in this area include Scenic Oaks, Sonterra, Canyon Springs, Encino Park, and Stone Oak.

 Celebrities in residence include "Stone Cold" Steve Austin, Bruce Bowen, Joe Horn, Eva Longoria, Shawn Michaels, Tony Parker, Tim Duncan and Malik Rose.

 Northeast Side

 The Northeast Side, a very suburban area, is home to Randolph Air Force Base, Schertz, Converse, Universal City, Selma, Kirby, Windcrest, and Live Oak.
 Four school districts educate this side of the city, including Judson, Schertz-Cibolo-Universal City and North East.
 The northeast side also houses The Forum, which is one of San Antonio's largest shopping centers consisting of a variety of shops and restaurants (located on the corner of Loop 1604 and I-35).
 Rolling Oaks Mall also serves this area (located on the north side of I-35 at Loop 1604 and Nacogdoches Road).